 - Figure Interpretation - what was the best figure that helped you come to this conclusion?

-Library / Computer Lab and Seminars: learn the practical skills necessary for conducting database research, illustrating data, poster design tips and tricks … and more!
+- Library Seminars: learn the practical skills necessary for conducting database research, illustrating data, poster design tips and tricks … and more!
 Students may also use this time to conduct database research on their own and begin working on their research posters.

-Guest Presentations: hear from Tufts faculty and post-doctoral scholars about their research, career path, experience in the field of research and their current research.
+- Guest Presentations: hear from Tufts faculty, post-doctoral scholars, and senior members of Tufts' administration about their research, career path, experience in the field of research and their current research.
 Plenty of time will be allowed for Q&A.

-Networking Sessions: students will have the opportunity to informally discuss their ongoing research with their peers and program TAs.
+- Networking Sessions: students will have the opportunity to informally discuss their ongoing research with their peers and program CAs.